Adel2411/Binary-Search-Tree/README.md

 # Binary-Search-Tree
-insertion, display, search and remove methods
+implementing in C language insertion, display, search and remove methods of a BST